Pepin of Herstal

 The son of the powerful Frankish statesman Ansegisel, Pepin worked to establish his family, the Pippinids, as the strongest in Francia.
 He became Mayor of the Palace in Austrasia in 680.
 Pepin subsequently embarked on several wars to expand his power.
 He united all the Frankish realms by the conquests of Neustria and Burgundy in 687.
 In foreign conflicts, Pepin increased the power of the Franks by his subjugation of the Alemanni, the Frisians, and the Franconians.
 He also began the process of evangelisation in Germany.

-Pepin's statesmanship was notable for the further diminution of Merovingian royal authority, and for the acceptance of the undisputed right to rule for his family.
+Pepin's statesmanship was notable for the further decrease of Merovingian royal authority, and for the acceptance of his family's undisputed right to rule.
 Therefore, Pepin was able to name as heir his grandson Theudoald.
 But this was not accepted by his powerful son Charles Martel, leading to a civil war after his death in which the latter emerged victorious.

 Background

 Pepin, sometimes called Pepin II and Pepin the Middle, was the grandson and namesake of Pepin I the Elder through the marriage of Pepin I's daughter Begga to Ansegisel.
 He was also the grandfather of Pepin the Short and great-grandfather of Charlemagne.
 That marriage united the two houses of the Pippinids and the Arnulfings which created what would be called the Carolingian dynasty.
 Pepin II was probably born in Herstal (Héristal), modern Belgium (where his centre of power lay), whence his byname (sometimes "of Heristal").